What People Say

 What a song.
 Sing me another one, please.
 Susan (Number one fan, not related to you)

 Hey, Susan, I'm glad today was the day.
 But it's not fiction.
 The Library of Congress says it's narrative nonfiction.
 Who am I to disagree?
 That's a problem.
 I'd have to live another forty years, and living another forty years is way too much trouble.
 Glad you liked it.
-Here's a bunch more but they're no fun reading on a computer.
-No breeze.
-Sheesh.
+Thanks.
+G.

 April 19, 2004